 - Slower reflexes in elderly individuals.

 - Changing perceptions of safe vs. unsafe conditions as people age.

-Overall, the changing fatality rates across age groups are also reflective of changing experience rates, driving abilities, and physical conditioning as people age.The Presence or Absence of Helmet Use
+Overall, the changing fatality rates across age groups also reflect changing experience rates, driving abilities, and physical conditioning as people age.The Presence or Absence of Helmet Use

 It is no secret that people should wear a helmet while riding a motorcycle.
-Children are taught from an early age that wearing a helmet is a necessity on a bicycle and this is even more important when riding a bike due to higher speeds.
+Children are taught from an early age that wearing a helmet is a necessity on a bicycle, which is even more important when riding a bike due to higher speeds.
 The researchers found that: